It from Knot: The foundation of knot physics

 For Kelvin waves on a 3D helical vortex-membrane, the plane-wave is described by a complex field, $\mathrm{z}(\vec{x},t)=r_{0}e^{\pm i\vec{k}\cdot \vec {x}-i\omega t}$ where $\vec{k}$ is the winding wave vector along a direction on 3D vortex-membrane with $\left \vert \vec{k}\right \vert =\frac{\pi}{a}$ and $a$ is a fixed length that denotes the half pitch of the windings.
 For two entangled vortex-membranes, the nonlocal interaction leads to leapfrogging motion\cite{1}.
 For leapfrogging motion, the entangled vortex-membranes exchange energy in a periodic fashion.
 The winding radii of two vortex-membranes oscillate with a fixed leapfrogging angular frequency $\omega^{\ast}$.

-In the paper \cite{kou1,kou2,kou3}, a periodic entanglement-pattern between vortex-membranes is called \emph{knot-crystal} that is described by a special pure state of Kelvin waves with fixed wave length.
-A \emph{knot} is a sharp, fragmentized, topological phase-changing in knot physics and would become a "point" after projection.
-The definition of a "knot-crystal" is based on periodic structures of knots that is similar to atom-crystal where the atoms form a periodic arrangement: A knot corresponds to an elementary object of a knot-crystal; A knot-crystal can be regarded as composite system of multi-knot.
+In the paper \cite{kou1,kou2,kou3}, a periodic entanglement-pattern between vortex-membranes is called \emph{(uniform)} \emph{knot} that is described by a special pure state of Kelvin waves with fixed wave length.
+A \emph{zero} on a knot is a sharp, fragmentized, topological phase-changing in knot physics and would become a "point" after projection.
+The definition of a "knot" is based on periodic structures of zeroes that is similar to atom-crystal where the atoms form a periodic arrangement: A zero corresponds to an elementary object of a knot; A knot can be regarded as composite system of multi-zero.